jorgegv/rage1/README.md

 ## Quick Start

+Warning: these instructions are for Linux users only (at the moment).
+They may work on Windows by using some kind of UNIX'y environment (e.g. MINGW, WSL2, etc.) but YMMV.

 * Make sure you have a Z88DK distribution in directory `z88dk` at the same directory level as this repo, compiled with SDCC support
 * Check the `doc/REQUIREMENTS.md` file for some minimal requirements, and install them if needed